Avast VPN Review

 - Doesn't store any originating IP, data logs, or DNS queries.

-The company also relies some on third-parties to help them analyze data, but still keep your identity anonymous:
+The company also relies some on third parties to help them analyze data, but still keep your identity anonymous.
+For Android and iOS, you get:

 In a nutshell, Avast never discloses your data to any third parties except for: